What is Trailing Stop Loss Levels Indicator? - Trailing Stop Loss Levels Indicator

 Developed by Tushar Chande.

-This is a volatility based indicator that is used to estimate levels to set stoploss levels.
+This is a volatility based indicator that is used to estimate levels to set stop loss order levels.
 The distance at which it estimates trailing stop level is determined based on market volatility.

-The Levels of the 2 lines, these 2 lines represent:
+Levels of the 2 lines, these two lines represent:

 - Long Stop Level - Blue Line